michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0009.md

 - v: experience a stall in flight, of airplanes
 - n: a malfunction in the flight of an aircraft in which there is a sudden loss of lift that results in a downward plunge
 ### Family
-stall: forestall, stalled, stalling, stalls+;forestall: forestalled, forestalling, forestalls;forestalling: forestallings;stalling: stallings
+- stall: forestall, stalled, stalling, stalls+
+- forestall: forestalled, forestalling, forestalls
+- forestalling: forestallings
+- stalling: stallings
 ### Examples
 - A voluntary 24/7 sobriety program passed the Senate last year but stalled in the House, with MADD, civil libertarians and others raising opposition.
 - Then he turned and knocked on the wood panel inside the locker-room stall inside at Toyota Center.